b3yond/solidarityGame/CONCEPT.md

 Stores supply the inhabitants, night clubs provide fun.

 There is not as much police here, so it's easier to squat here than in other areas.
+(Except the players want to camp in the Slums ofc)

 Living Costs:
 * A container-4-rent costs 2000€ a month.